Ph.D., Humboldt-University of Berlin, 2015

 M.A., Humboldt-University of Berlin, 2011

 Photo credit: Florian Schuh

 Nicolas M. Legewie received his MA and PhD in social science from Humboldt University of Berlin.
-Currently, he is a postdoctoral researcher at the German Institute of Economic Research (DIW Berlin) and visiting fellow at the Sociology Department, University of Pennsylvania.
-Nicolas M. Legewie's research focuses on the role of social environments, such as personal and neighborhood networks, on educational and occupation attainment and upward mobility.
-He also writes and teaches about migration, the life course, and research methodology such as video data analysis, mixed methods, qualitative interviewing, digital social science research, and qualitative comparative analysis (QCA).
-At Penn, he is working on three specific paper projects: first, a paper discussing the role of family ties in trajectories of upward mobility in education; second, a paper looking at the role of network-based narratives in educational attainment; and third, a paper analyzing the impact of heterogeneity in cultural models of education and occupation in counties on individuals’ college enrollment and completion.
+Currently, he is a postdoctoral visiting fellow at the Sociology Department, University of Pennsylvania.
+Nicolas M. Legewie's research focuses on the role of social environments, such as personal and neighborhood networks, on educational and occupational attainment, and on upward mobility.
+He also writes and teaches about migration, the life course, and research methodology such as video data analysis, mixed methods, digital social science research, and qualitative comparative analysis (QCA).
+At Penn, he is working on three specific paper projects.
+First, he uses qualitative interview data to discuss the role of family ties in trajectories of upward mobility in education.
+Second, he uses data from a randomized controlled field experiment to analyze selection into and causal effects of participation in a mentoring program on refugee integration.
+And third, he uses quantitative text analysis of large-scale geo-coded Twitter data, in combination with county-level census data, to study the impact of heterogeneity in cultural models of education and occupation in counties on individuals’ college enrollment and completion.